 When to start planning your New England fall road trip itinerary

-Advantages and disadvantages comes with this method of not planning.
-The major advantage with not booking all your accommodation in advance is flexibility.
+Advantages and disadvantages come with this method of not planning.
+The major advantage of not booking all your accommodation in advance is flexibility.
 You won’t miss the colors because they happened to be a week late or earlier than expected.
 You can drive to wherever the colors happen to be best in that moment.

-We ended up opting to mostly find accommodation as we went along, including some last minute vacation rentals and hotels/motels.
+We ended up opting to mostly find accommodation as we went along, including some last-minute vacation rentals and hotels/motels.
 We tried to stay at a budget of around $80-150 USD per night, which did narrow down our search a little but overall the places were more than adequate.
-A couple of times we did have to drive to places slightly further out of town to find a more affordable price but this was a okay compromise to have the extra flexibility.
+A couple of times we did have to drive to places slightly further out of town to find a more affordable price but this was an okay compromise to have the extra flexibility.